mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/javascript/index.md

 - Making sure [asynchronous operations](/en-US/docs/Learn/JavaScript/Asynchronous) have completed before trying to use the values they return.
 This usually means understanding how to use _promises_: using [`await`](/en-US/docs/Web/JavaScript/Reference/Operators/await) appropriately or running the code to handle the result of an asynchronous call in the promise's {{jsxref("Promise.then()", "then()")}} handler.
 See [How to use promises](/en-US/docs/Learn/JavaScript/Asynchronous/Promises) for an introduction to this topic.

-> [!NOTE] > [Buggy JavaScript Code: The 10 Most Common Mistakes JavaScript Developers Make](https://www.toptal.com/javascript/10-most-common-javascript-mistakes) has some nice discussions of these common mistakes and more.
+> **Note:** [Buggy JavaScript Code: The 10 Most Common Mistakes JavaScript Developers Make](https://www.toptal.com/javascript/10-most-common-javascript-mistakes) has some nice discussions of these common mistakes and more.

 ### Linters